 21.3.18 VHT receiver specification

 For tests in this subclause, the input levels are measured at the antenna connector and are referenced as the average power per receive antenna.
-For tests in 21.3.18.1 (Receiver minimum input level sensitivity), 21.3.18.2 (Adjacent channel rejection), and 21.3.18.3 (Nonadjacent channel rejection), the number of spatial streams under test shall be equal to the number of utilized transmitting STA antenna (output) ports and also equal to the number of utilized device under test input ports.
-Except where otherwise noted, each output port of the transmitting STA shall be connected through a cable to one input port of the device under test.
+For tests in 21.3.18.1 (Receiver minimum input level sensitivity), 21.3.18.2 (Adjacent channel rejection), and 21.3.18.3 (Nonadjacent channel rejection), the number of spatial streams under test shall be equal to the number of utilized transmitting STA antenna (output) ports and also equal to the number of utilized receiving STA antenna (input) ports.
+Except where otherwise noted, each output port of the transmitting STA shall be connected through a cable to one input port of the receiving STA.

 Instruction to TGme Editor: Update REVme D1.3 P4476L13 as shown below.